January 12, 2021

 Taking the below steps, you will be able to mass update tasks in Salesforce, mass update addresses in Salesforce or any other SFDC records in the similar way.

-To successfully update Salesforce records via CSV files, follow this simple step-by-step instruction:
+To successfully update Salesforce records via CSV files, follow the below steps:

 Create a new import package in Skyvia by clicking +NEW in the top menu and selecting Import in the Integration column.

 In the opened package editor window check whether the source type — CSV upload manually — is selected.
 Then, select the Salesforce connection from the drop-down list as a target.

 If you haven’t had enough time to create the Salesforce connection in Skyvia yet, click +New connection at the bottom of the drop-down list.
 The detailed procedure for creating a connection is described in our How to Import Data into Salesforce tutorial.
 Check it out for more details.

 When source and target have been selected, add a task to the import package by clicking the Add new link on the right.